Qatar's modern future rubs up against conservative traditions

 CONCESSIONS

 Efforts to combat the perceived creep of Western influence have already started.
-Earlier this year, Qatar University made it mandatory for all courses to be taught in Arabic instead of English.
+Earlier this year, Qatar University made it mandatory for many of its courses to be taught in Arabic instead of English.

 As in the United Arab Emirates, in recent months a campaign against immodest dress has been launched via posters and flyers distributed in malls, hypermarkets and other public places.
 The campaign, organised by an Islamic cultural group, aims to explain to expat women that Islamic tradition requires them to dress modestly when in public.